efarish/portfolio/llm/graph_curation/README.md

 # Knowledge Graph Curation

-This project uses LangChain, OpenAI, neo4j, Pydantic, and yWorks to demonstrate NER NER (named entity recognition) NLP and examples of curating data prior to creating elements of a knowledge graph (KG).
+This project uses LangChain, OpenAI, neo4j, Pydantic, and yWorks to demonstrate NER (named entity recognition) NLP and examples of curating data prior to creating elements of a knowledge graph (KG).

 The first couple chapters of Frank Herbert's 1965 novel Dune will is the source text.